FineRedMist/bg3_mod_epic6/README.md

 ## Outline of Basic Method

 Imgui is now available in the script extender and I'm revisiting this.
+(Note: I have a pending pull request for word wrapping for the script extender at: https://github.com/Norbyte/bg3se/pull/431.)

 I'm now gathering information about each of the feats dynamically at runtime and processing each.
 This is resulting in more parsing than desired, but this seems to be working so far.
 I can bring up a couple of windows showing available feat options and selecting one will show the description and the option to select the feat.